-->

 The question I want to investigate is: does this property of conic sections still hold when the ray-model is replaced by the wave-model?

-First, let's decipher the differential equation above into plain English, by thinking from first principles.
+First, let's decipher the differential equation above into plain English.